 The botanical gardens of the University of Coimbra are part of the UNESCO site.
 If you follow my stories you probably know I’m a UNESCO freak so I just had to see these gardens.
 Just 15 minutes, but I had to see them.
 The gardens are of great value because of the statues, buildings like the green house and even more the diversity of the flora.
 The gardens were founded in the late 18th century but modernized in the late 19th and mid-20th century.
 If you stay longer in Coimbra I highly recommend to spend more time in the botanical gardens.
 They are a great green retreat in the city.
 I had just 15 minutes left to have a quick look.

 I came from Porto which stories I will share later; I already wrote about my day trip to Guimaraes.
 The second part of the road trip would be in and around Lisbon.
-More about Lisbon later.
+More about Lisbon later and in my Portugal itinerary example.
 In Lisbon I arrived late evening at the Intercontinental Lisbon Hotel.
 They have a great restaurant on site so I didn’t have to go into town anymore late evening to look for a restaurant in downtown Lisbon.
 After some good champagne, oysters and a tasty piece of meat I slept on roses.Stay tuned for more stories and subscribe to the newsletter or follow CTB on social media (Facebook, Twitter, Instagram including Instagram stories; on all social media you can find CTB @christravelblog) to get updated information.